bluetoother/ble-shepherd/README.md

 <a name="ctrlDev"></a>
 ### 4.4 Control devices on the webapp GUI

 For practical applications, we'd like a graphic user interface to control and monitor devices.
-For example, press an `On` button on the screen to turn on a physical fan.
+For example, press an **ON** button on the screen to turn on a physical fan.
 In our demo app, the web client will find out the related information when button pressed.
-Then, the client will emit an event along with the necessary data to ask the server to perform the corresponding procedure.
+Then, the client will emit an event along with necessary data to ask the server to perform a corresponding procedure.
 Here is the sample code.

 * At client-side